AWS News Blog

 The nature of the project required an architecture that supports large volumes of data and spiked traffic, whilst remaining cost effective.
 This required services that can auto scale and/or have no capacity limits.
 The architecture also needed to support the ability to maintain the state of any data item, whilst simultaneously being updated across more than one client.

-Amazon Simple Storage Service (S3) is an optimal service for the storage of data.
+Amazon Simple Storage Service (Amazon S3) is an optimal service for the storage of data.
 It has no upper limit in the amount of data that can be stored, and due to its distributed nature it has high redundancy.
 It also has the added functionality of being able to fire events when an item is added.

 Amazon DynamoDB is a highly scalable NoSQL database that has no upper limit in record quantity.
 Whilst the data schema for this system could benefit from a relational database syste,m the benefits of the scale and price of DynamoDB outweigh these.